Menu

 Government Backing

-Haryana IT/ESDM Policy, UP GCC Policy, YEIDA; dual-state regulatory advantage
+Haryana IT and ESDM Policy, UP GCC Policy 2024, YEIDA, dual-state regulatory advantage

-NCR is the only Indian GCC region that spans two state policy frameworks; Haryana's Gurugram-centric enterprise infrastructure and Uttar Pradesh's rapidly scaling Noida YEIDA GCC policy, which targets 120 new mid-sized centres by 2026.
+NCR spans two state policy frameworks: Haryana's Gurugram-centric enterprise infrastructure and Uttar Pradesh's rapidly scaling Noida YEIDA GCC policy targeting 120 new mid-sized centres by 2026.
 GCCs can optimise across both regimes for cost, incentives, and labour law alignment.

 Innovation Footprint